tsantor/cookiecutter-django-package/README.md

 # Cookiecutter Django Package

-A modern cookiecutter template for creation of a new Django package following best practices.
+A modern cookiecutter template for creation of a Django package following best practices.

 ## Features
 The resulting generated Python package features: